Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`export_private_key`** command does not take any [parameters](#what-is-an-option-and-parameter).

-`export_private_key` will pull your private out of your p12 file and print it to the screen.
+`export_private_key` will expose your private key from your p12 file and print it to the screen.

 :::danger
 Do not share this private key with anyone that you do not completely trust with your financial assets.